Ami Myrland , '08

 “Anybody in college, it doesn’t matter what they want to get into but especially if they want to get into business, should take every opportunity that they’re offered to jump in and see what they can do.
 The worst that can happen is they don’t like it and they stop and try something else.
 Every new experience gives you a new perspective on life and everyone should take advantage of that,” Myrland said.

-Majoring in Accounting and Finance, Myrland sought out an internship with Wipfli in her last year at Edgewood College.
-The internship led to a full-time position with the company, where she stayed in various roles for four years and ended up specializing in financial institutions.
+An Accounting and Finance major, Myrland sought out an internship with Wipfli in her last year at Edgewood College.
+The internship led to a full-time position with the company, where she stayed in various roles, including specializing in financial institutions.

 Myrland feels fortunate to have the support system she’s had throughout the years, which includes mentors she says pushed her to learn more and encouraged her to do so.
 Many of those connections came from her time at Edgewood College.